knewnothing-git/gpusion-driver/CONTRIBUTING.md

 ---

-## Recognition
+## Credits

 Every merged contributor is listed in [`CONTRIBUTORS.md`](CONTRIBUTORS.md).

 Significant contributors (3+ merged PRs) are listed in the README.

-Bounty recipients are acknowledged in release notes.
+Confirmed bug reporters are credited in the commit that fixes the issue.

 ---